wolf81/Quest-old/README.md

 * Consume item (e.g. drink potion, use scroll, etc...)

+For physical attack a d20 roll is made, based on the result the following happens

+* 0: a critical miss

+* 20: a critical hit, the actor deals maximum damage

+* 1-19: perform a damage roll to determine damage done, the damage roll is based on weapon damage, possibly modified by other stats (e.g. a 1-handed melee weapon adds STR, a 2-handed melee weapon adds 2x STR, etc ...)

-## MAP
+## EXPLORATION

 For the map we will use a square based system.
-1 square is equal to 5 feet.
-Base speed is 30 feet per combat round, but this is reduced to 20 feet for medium or heavy armoured characters.
-Outside of combat the speed will be 30 feet.
+1 square is equal to 5 feet or about 1.5 meters.
+Base movement speed is 30 feet per combat round, but this is reduced to 20 feet for medium or heavy armoured characters.

+A character can see 60 feet away in daylight conditions.
+In a dungeon with a light source a human character can see 30 yards away.

 In combat, adjacent units can perform an attack of opportunity if a character is moving away.